quic/qidk/Solutions/VisionSolution3-ImageEnhancement/README.md

 ### About "Image Enhancement"

-- Current project is an sample Android application for AI-based Image Enhancement using [Qualcomm® Neural Processing SDK for AI](https://developer.qualcomm.com/sites/default/files/docs/snpe/index.html) framework.
+- Current project is an sample Android application for AI-based Image Enhancement using <b>Qualcomm® Neural Processing SDK for AI </b> framework.
 - Model used in this sample is : EnlightenGAN <https://arxiv.org/abs/1906.06972>
 - This solution can take variable size input image and after preprocessing it can apply the enhancement model to the image.
 - If users intend to use a different model in this demo framework, they need to also take care of image pre/post processing.